BIO 111 Concepts in Ecology and Environmental Issues - 4 credits

 BIO 344 DNA Sequencing (Alternate years) - 1.5 credits

 This lab-intensive weekend course will help students to better understand both the Sanger and Maxam-Gilbert Methods of sequencing.
 Students will experience Sanger sequencing through both manual and automated sequencing methods.
 They will also learn how to interpret data as they use biotechnology to identify sequences and build basic sequence comparisons.
+This course is intended for students in their junior or senior year.
+Prerequisites: BIO 236 or BIO 231

 BIO 345 Advanced Recombinant DNA Techniques - 3 credits

 This capstone course for Genetic Engineering majors will cover advanced techniques in molecular biology, with a special focus on molecular genetic and recombinant techniques.
 The course will include discussions of mechanisms of manipulating the genomes of scientifically important model organisms, and discuss the clinical and ethical implications of such manipulations.
 We will also cover the multiple “omics,” including genomics and proteomics that are used to study biological and clinical problems.
 The course will have a strong emphasis on readings and discussions of the primary literature related to topics covered in class.
+Prerequisites: BIO 335, 336.

-BIO/NEU 348 Diseases of the Nervous System (Alternate years) - 3 or 4 credits
+BIO 348 Diseases of the Nervous System (Alternate years) - 3 or 4 credits

 Our brains control everything that makes us human, including how we think, feel, learn, and how we perceive the outside world.
 When the brain is damaged by disease or injury or fails to form correctly during development, the results can be catastrophic.
 This course will examine selected diseases of the nervous system at both the clinical and the molecular level and assess current treatments.
 Diseases to be discussed may include Alzheimer, schizophrenia, neural tube defects, autism, and spinal cord injuries.
 Readings from the primary literature and laboratory activities will complement the lecture material.
 Lecture three hours, laboratory three hours.
 Lecture may be taken without the laboratory.
+Prerequisites: BIO 231 and 239.

 BIO 349 Protein Purification and Analysis (Alternate years) - 1.5 credits